SSDI for Mesothelioma

 What Is SSDI for Mesothelioma?

 You can think of Social Security Disability Insurance as a way to access your retirement benefits before you reach retirement age.
-This program is an important financial resource for mesothelioma patients younger than 65 who have to stop working because of their cancer treatment.
+This program is an important financial resource for mesothelioma patients younger than 65 who must stop working because of their cancer treatment.

 After receiving Social Security disability benefits for two years, recipients also become eligible for Medicare coverage.